 I stumbled through the 60’s, 70’s, and 80’s shooting fashion and advertising, amongst Get Wrecked on Great Keppel, Dunk Island, Sportsgirl, Levante Hosiery, bri nylon, Sitmar cruises, Jag, Prue Acton, Air Lanka, Air Nauru, Oberoi hotels, Hyatt hotels, etc. Many of these travel accounts got me to exotic locations which enabled my personal projects.

 Along the way, I was mentored by some remarkable photographers like Ezra Stoller, Ansel Adams, Wolfgang Sievers, Mark Strizic, David Moore, and Max Dupain.

 Meanwhile, I discovered dead cities and started my own projects in New Guinea, India, Cambodia, western China, Indonesia, Turkey, and Libya.

 This urban documentation has become an obsession with return visits annually to various sites.
 None of it has had much exposure, it’s been hard to find a publisher.
 In some ways, I’m better known in India where whole museums have been built to house my work on the Vijayanagara Empire.

-With the growing realization that an old fashion photo has no immediate value, I started to concentrate on architecture photography exclusively from the 80’s on.
-I’m proud of an archive of significant buildings across southeast Asia.
-All of it archived and digitized on a massive server.
+With the growing realization that an old fashion photo has no immediate value, I started to concentrate on architecture photography exclusively from the 80s on.
+I’m proud of an archive of significant buildings across Southeast Asia.
+All of it is archived and digitized on a massive server.

-I was an early adopter of digital capture and post-production, it enables me to control both the image and the architecture.
+I was an early adopter of digital capture and post-production, which enables me to control both the image and the architecture.